+2. Second, meaning has market value.
 In their book, The Why of Work, Dave and Wendy Ulrich document the market value of meaningful work.
 Employees who find and create meaning in their work develop their competence more than those who don’t.
 They are more committed and productive.
 They stay longer and experience higher levels of job satisfaction.
 More engaged employees, in turn, leads to increased customer commitment.

 Here are two tips to help you create meaningful work starting today.

+1. Be mindful of connecting with people at work.
 Some aspects of your work may be not be directly linked to creating positive connections with people.
 But to the extent you interact with people, you can create meaning every day by treating people with kindness and compassion.
-At the end of the day—or at the end of your time with your current organization, or at the end of your career—this is what people will remember.
-They’ll remember the way you treated them and contributed to their well-being.
+At the end of the day, this is what people will remember when you move on or retire.
+They’ll remember the way you treated them and contributed to their well being.
 And that is the bedrock of meaning.

+2. Identify your core motivations and gradually, but systematically, move towards them.
 Core motivations are the things you are uniquely and naturally motivated to do.
 These are the things that energize you, and that give you a sense of meaning and fulfillment because they express something core about your identity.

+When you finish a task, note whether you feel relief or fulfillment.
+Relief means the task drains you and is probably not tapping into your core motivations.
+If you feel a sense of fulfillment, that is a sign that you’re tapping into your core motivations.
+You may be spent after a task, but it’s a “good” spent because you did something well and feel fulfilled, and even energized by the outcome.
+Note these tasks that fulfill you over a period of several weeks and then look for themes.
 As you identify these themes, start taking little steps to shift your work toward your core motivations.
 This is not something that will happen all at once.
 But small shifts over time can add up to work that is much more centered on your core motivations.

-When you register for Connected Motivation and take the MCORE Assessment, you’ll receive a report that identifies your top 3 core motivations, as well as your total scores for all 27 core motivations that we’ve identified.
-Additionally, the report provides exercises to help you live out your core motivations.
+If you’re interested in going deeper and identifying your core motivations, you can check out the MCORE assessment here, which my team and I developed.
+You’ll receive a report that identifies your top 3 core motivations (as well as scores on all 27 core motivations) and exercises to help you live out your core motivations.

 Here’s to infusing your work with meaning this week!
 Let me know how it goes.

-For more insights on developing meaningful work and relationships, sign up here for my newsletter.
+For more insights on living and leading with connection, click the button below to join my newsletter.
 As a welcome gift for joining, I invite you to take my free MCORE quiz, discover your #1 motivation, and elevate performance and meaning in your work and relationships.